Magistrates' court (England and Wales): Magistrates

 Justices of the peace (JPs), more commonly referred to as magistrates, are trained volunteers appointed from the local community; the nature of their role means that it is not necessary for them to be legally qualified, but they do have the assistance of a legally-qualified adviser in court.
 JPs require intelligence, common sense, integrity, and the capacity to act fairly.
-They are selected by a local advisory committee and only recommended to the Lord Chancellor for appointment if they can demonstrate the six key qualities required of a judicial office holder, these are: (a) good character, (b) commitment and reliability, (c) social awareness, (d) sound judgement, (e) understanding and communication and (f) maturity and sound temperament.
+They are selected by a local advisory committee and recommended to the Lord Chancellor for appointment only if they are of good character and can demonstrate the five key qualities required of a judicial office holder, these are: (a) maturity and a sense of fairness, (b) commitment and reliability, (c) social awareness, (d) logical thinking, and (e) understanding and communication.
 Membership is widely spread throughout the area covered and drawn from all walks of life.
 Police officers, traffic wardens, as well as their close relatives will not be appointed, nor will those convicted of certain criminal offences including recent minor offences.

 All new justices of the peace undergo comprehensive training before sitting.
 There is a mentoring program to help guide new appointees.
 Mentors are magistrates with at least three years' service.
 The training, delivered by the Judicial College, covers the necessary law and procedure required for their role.
 They continue to receive training throughout their judicial career, and are appraised every four years, every two years for a Presiding Justice, to check that they continue to remain competent in their role.
 Additional training is given to justices choosing to sit in the Youth Court or those dealing with family matters.
 New JPs sit with mentors on at least six occasions during their first eighteen months.

 Justices of the peace are unpaid appointees, but they may receive allowances to cover traveling expenses, subsistence and loss of earnings for those not paid by their employer while sitting as a magistrate, up to £116.78 a day.
 A justice of the peace may sit at any magistrates' court in England and Wales, but in practice, they are appointed to their local bench, a colloquial and legal term for the local court.
 Justices of the peace will normally sit as a panel of three, with two as a minimum in most cases, except those cases dealt with under the single justice procedure.
 Many are members of the Magistrates' Association, which provides advice and training and represents magistrates.

-The lead magistrate, known as the presiding justice (PJ), should be addressed in court as "Sir" or "Ma'am" or "Your worship", and the magistrates collectively as "Your worships".
+The lead magistrate, known as the presiding justice (PJ), should be addressed in court as "Sir" or "Madam" or "Your worship", and the magistrates collectively as "Your worships".
 In writing, they are referred to as "John Smith, JP", for justice of the peace.
 The other magistrates are known as "wingers".
 All three magistrates contribute equally to the decision-making, and carry equal authority, but the presiding justice will speak on their behalf in open court.

 The magistracy is an ancient institution, dating in England from at least 1327.
 The role is underpinned by the principles of "local justice" and "justice by one's peers".